lupasearch/lupasearch-client/docs/components/search-results.md

 - `facets.labels.title` - a title of the facet section;

 - `facets.labels.showAll` - a label of a button at the bottom of facet list, if facet count is greater than `facetValueCountLimit`;

+- `facets.labels.showLess` - a label of a button at the bottom of facet list, to toggle the show more/show less state;

 - `facets.facetValueCountLimit` - client side only limit of number of facet values, before "Show more" label is shown;